scrabbletank/farhome-rules/rulesdoc.md

 ##### Armor

 There are 3 different types of armor: Light, Medium, and Heavy.
 There is no proficiency required to wear armor, but different types give different penalties.
 Medium armor adds 2 Bad dice to all Dexterity saves, Stealth checks, and spellcasting rolls.
-Heavy armor adds 2 Terrible dice to all Dexterity saves, Sealth checks, and spellcasting rolls.
+Heavy armor adds 2 Terrible dice to all Dexterity saves, Stealth checks, and spellcasting rolls.

 If you do not meet the Strength requirement for wearing your armor you add 1 terrible die to all attack, attribute saves and spellcasting rolls.